 Everyone has heard a horror story about an estate being contested; an ex-spouse appearing back on the scene, a child from a previous relationship etc. The most common thing with all these stories though is the deceased never would have expected a challenge.

 There are many aspects to a good estate plan.
-We listed some tips below on getting your estate plan sorted:
+We listed some tips below on getting your estate planning sorted:

 1. Get a Will!